KerryMaths/Notes/README.md

 - User should be able to read note thread
     - click “Back to Overview” button to return to overview
     - click “Add Additional Note” button to access “Sub note form”
-    - if User enters note in text field and clicks “Add Note” (not will appear in thread below)
+    - if User enters note in text field and clicks “Add Note” (note will appear in thread below)
-    - click “cancel” to cancel note; (Warning appears)
+    - click “cancel” to cancel note; close form

 ### Instructions